 • Proficiently use common technologies.

-• Create static, dynamic and client-side web applications.
+• Create server-rendered web applications.

 • Write valid and semantic HTML.